 - St. Jude freely shares the discoveries it makes, and every child saved at St. Jude means doctors and scientists worldwide can use that knowledge to save thousands more children.

-Race day is my birthday.
+The original race day is my birthday, though I will now be running the day before!
 Please don't get me any presents this year.
 I would love, instead, for you to donate to this great cause.

 Even when the race is over, the fight to end childhood cancer continues.